 - patient organisations

-Resources used in the development of content are available on request, via the Contact link at the bottom of every page on this site.
+Resources used in the development of content are available on request.
+You can contact us through the NHS website.

 Before any content containing clinical information is published on the NHS website, 1 or more clinicians must confirm that it is accurate, clinically safe and reflects relevant evidence.

-- it may also be read and approved by other appropriately qualified and experienced clinicians (and the internal clinical team may require that it is) but final clinical sign-off is provided by the internal clinical team
+Content may also be read and approved by other appropriately qualified and experienced clinicians (and the internal clinical team may require that it is) but final clinical sign-off is provided by the internal clinical team.

-Prior to publication, if there is a relevant policy, content must also be read by a policy official, either at the Department of Health and Social Care, Public Health England or NHS England, who checks it for alignment with that policy.
+Prior to publication, if there is a relevant policy, content must also be read by an appropriate policy official, either at the Department of Health and Social Care or NHS England, who checks it for alignment with that policy.